scylladb/scylladb/docs/using-scylla/integrations/kafka-connector.rst

 Preliminary setup
 -----------------
 #.
-Using `Docker <https://hub.docker.com/r/scylladb/scylla/>`_, follow the instructions to launch Scylla.
+Using `Docker <https://hub.docker.com/r/scylladb/scylla/>`_, follow the instructions to launch ScyllaDB.
 #.
 Start the Docker container, replacing the ``--name`` and ``--host name`` parameters with your own information.
 For example:

    .. code-block:: none